NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             This email may go to your spam folder as it is not domain validated, that is one downside.

-            .. rubric:: Introduction to
+- Introduction to
                SLURM[\ `edit </index.php?title=FAQ&action=edit&section=52>`__\ ]
                :name: introduction-to-slurmedit

             https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Introduction_to_SLURM

-            .. rubric:: Running and monitoring
+- Running and monitoring
                SLURM[\ `edit </index.php?title=FAQ&action=edit&section=53>`__\ ]
                :name: running-and-monitoring-slurmedit